dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-stateful-service.md

 ## Strong and eventual consistency

-Using strong consistency, Dapr will make sure the underlying state store:
+Using strong consistency, Dapr makes sure that the underlying state store:

-- Returns the response once the data has been written to all replicas
+- Returns the response once the data has been written to all replicas.
-- Receives an ack from a quorum before writing or deleting state
+- Receives an ACK from a quorum before writing or deleting state.

-For get requests, Dapr will make sure the store returns the most up-to-date data consistently among replicas.
+For get requests, Dapr ensures the store returns the most up-to-date data consistently among replicas.
 The default is eventual consistency, unless specified otherwise in the request to the state API.

 The following examples illustrate how to save, get, and delete state using strong consistency.
 The example is written in Python, but is applicable to any programming language.